ST541-Fall2018/classroom/readings.md

 * How would you use a Uniform(0, 1) random variable to simulate a Bernoulli($\pi$) random variable?
 * How would you use a Uniform(0, 1) random variable to simulate a Exponential($\lambda$) random variable?

+## Week 2

+Pre-lecture reading:

+[Functions in R4DS](r4ds.had.co.nz/functions.html
+) 19.1 through and including 19.3  *(If you are on a roll keep reading...)*

+Be prepared to answer:

+* What are the three key steps to writing a function?
+* Do exercise 19.2.1 #3